-The chief data officer (CDO), if there is one, often is the senior executive who oversees a data governance program and has high-level responsibility for its success or failure.
-The CDO's role includes securing approval, funding and staffing for the program, playing a lead role in setting it up, monitoring its progress and acting as an advocate for it internally.
-If an organization doesn't have a CDO, another C-suite executive usually will serve as an executive sponsor and handle the same functions.
+Chief data officer.
+The chief data officer (CDO) -- if there is one -- is often the senior executive who oversees a data governance program and has high-level responsibility for its success or failure.
+The CDO's role includes securing approval, funding and staffing for the program; playing a lead role in setting it up; monitoring its progress; and acting as an advocate for it internally.
+If an organization doesn't have a CDO, another C-suite executive will usually serve as an executive sponsor and handle the same functions.

+Data stewards.
 The responsibilities of data stewards include overseeing data sets to keep them in order.
 They're also in charge of ensuring that the policies and rules approved by the data governance committee are implemented and that end users comply with them.
 Workers with knowledge of particular data assets and domains are generally appointed to handle the data stewardship role.
-That's a full-time job in some companies and a part-time position in others; there can also be a mix of IT and business data stewards.
+That's a full-time job in some companies and a part-time position in others.
+There can also be a mix of IT and business data stewards.

-Data architects, data modelers and data quality analysts and engineers are also part of the governance process.
-In addition, business users and analytics teams must be trained on data governance policies and data standards so they can avoid using data in erroneous or improper ways.
+Data architects, data modelers and data quality analysts and engineers are usually part of the governance process, too.
+In addition, business users and analytics teams must be trained on data governance policies and data standards, so they can avoid using data in erroneous or improper ways.
 You can learn more about data governance roles and responsibilities and how to structure a governance program in a related article by technology writer George Lawton.

 Components of a data governance framework

 A data governance framework consists of the policies, rules, processes, organizational structures and technologies that are put in place as part of a governance program.
 It also spells out things such as a mission statement for the program, its goals and how its success will be measured, as well as decision-making responsibilities and accountability for the various functions that will be part of the program.
 An organization's governance framework should be documented and shared internally, so it's clear to everyone involved -- upfront -- how the program will work.

 On the technology side, data governance software can be used to automate aspects of managing a governance program.
 While data governance tools aren't a mandatory framework component, they support program and workflow management, collaboration, development of governance policies, process documentation, the creation of data catalogs and other functions.
 They can also be used in conjunction with data quality, metadata management and master data management (MDM) tools.